k2view-academy/K2View-Academy/updates/product_update_20230901.md

   * The LU Schema creation and Masking based on the Catalog's classifications.

 * Project versioning including version tagging in Studio, deployment of tagged version to server and assessment.
-* Supporting additional Fabric System Databases (such as SQLite and Postgres), MDB Export & Import, major performance improvements and optimizations in Broadway and more...
+* Supporting additional Fabric System databases (such as SQLite and Postgres), MDB Export & Import, major performance improvements and optimizations in Broadway and more...

 See the [Release Notes](https://support.k2view.com/Academy/Release_Notes_And_Upgrade/V7.2/Fabric_Release_Notes_V7.2.0.pdf.html) and [Upgrade Procedure to 7.2](https://support.k2view.com/Academy/Release_Notes_And_Upgrade/V7.2/Fabric_Upgrade_Procedure_To_V7.2.pdf.html) for the full list of features and fixes.